 Whilst Residential & Nursing Homes are generally happy to make a donation towards the funding of our concerts, this does not cover the actual cost to us, which, depending on the size of the ensemble, ranges from £775 to £1100 for putting on three concerts in a day.

 For information on the DVD ‘Music to Lift the Spirit’ please click here.

 If you are able to help us to continue our valuable work, as advocated by one home in Malvern ’carry on doing what you do for the benefit of the general public’, we would be delighted to hear from you.
 Donations of any size are extremely welcome and can be made in the following ways:

-If you are an individual taxpayer, please also let us know your name and address so that we can claim the Gift Aid on your behalf, or use the Gift Aid Declaration Form.
+If you are a UK taxpayer, please let us know your name, email address and address so that we can claim Gift Aid on your behalf.

 Manager & Fundraiser for Concerts in Care Homes & Hospices